-You can’t with a Servlet.
+Answer: You can’t with a Servlet.
 A JTA transaction must start and finish within a single invocation (of the service() method).
 You should consider using a Stateful SB.
-In a SFSB with a JTA transaction, the association between the bean instance and the transaction is retained across multiple client calls.
+In an SFSB with a JTA transaction, the association between the bean instance and the transaction is retained across multiple client calls.

 26. What is an Applet?

-An applet is a small server side application that can be loaded and controlled on the browser by the client application.
-An applet has limited access to resources in order to ensure security.
+Answer: An applet is a small server-side application that can be loaded and controlled on the browser by the client application.
+An applet has limited access to resources to ensure security.

-A local-tx-datasource identifies a data source that uses transactions, even distributed trans actions within the local application server, but doesnt use distributed transactions among multiple application servers.
-An xa-datasource on the other hand identifies a data source that uses distributed transaction among multiple application servers.
+Answer: A local-tx-data source identifies a data source that uses transactions, even distributed trans actions within the local application server, but doesn’t use distributed transactions among multiple application servers.
+A xa-data source, on the other hand, identifies a data source that uses distributed transactions among multiple application servers.

 29. What is the role of an appender in logging when used in JBoss?

-The file that is created using appender specifies the use of it as logger for the package org.jboss.ejb.plugins.cmp.
+Answer: The file that is created using the appender specifies the use of it as a logger for the package org.jboss.ejb.plugins.cmp.
 This makes it easy for the server to look at CMP and compare the two log files.
-The files are used to produce a new log file everyday and don’t produce any file even there are changes made every time.
-The service has to be restarted and during the restart there is no server file gets written or done.
+The files are used to produce a new log file every day and don’t produce any file even there are changes made every time.
+The service has to be restarted and during the restart, there is no server file gets written or done.
 The older files consist of the dates that are written and added to the name of it.
 The log directory consists of HTTP request logs that are produced by the web container.

-30. Write a program to show the change in level in JBoss server?
+30. Write a program to show the change in level in the JBoss server?